 We have set up a Community Interest Company called Buy Land Plant Trees.
-As much profit as we can spare goes to buying land and planting trees.
+20% of our profit goes to buying land and planting trees.
 So every single thing that you buy through our shop will make a contribution to the project.

 We buy land that is agriculturally poor, that can’t sustain much livestock grazing and is rubbish for arable use.
 There’s a lot of that sort of land around Cumbria.
 Wet, boggy, dominated by rushes.
 Once upon a time most of the landscape would have been covered in trees.
 This has been removed over the centuries, for farming, ship building, mining, iron and steel working.
 The landscape that we look at as having a bleak beauty, is a consequence of intensive agricultural and industrial use.
 We plant trees to create more diverse habitat and for carbon capture.
 As it’s a Community Interest Company it’s “asset locked”.
 This means that any donations made to the company stay within it, in perpetuity.
 All the fields we buy and woodlands we create remain in ownership of the company for as far into the future as we can glimpse.
 The idea is not to extract timber, but to have trees that become big and old and gnarly and over time provide homes for all kinds of wildlife.
 Once upon a time there would have been veteran trees providing homes for bats, birds, all kinds of creatures that are under threat because they can’t find the veteran trees or the right sort of habitat to live in.

 There are lots of reasons!